We address two problems in the nonprofit sector.

 2) Increasing transparency and reducing fundraising costs.
 We want to facilitate the identification of virtuous Irish charities by scoring them on the level of transparency regarding their projects, their results, their financials.
 We also want to offer a free fundraising platform to Irish charities with no hidden commission nor membership fees so that they can have more financial resources to invest in their core projects.

-Support a minimum of 120 charities in Ireland for digital initiatives of communication and fundraising online
+Support a minimum of 100 charities in Ireland for digital initiatives of communication and fundraising online, including specific campaign fundraisers to maximise impact

 Offer dedicated educational training modules to a minimum of 12 Irish charities

-Export the Altruism concept to a new country in Europe, namely Altruism Italia
+Grow the Altruism concept within Europe, beginning with Altruism Italia